What is thermal comfort?

 Having poor thermal comfort can result in discomfort, fatigue, headaches and musculoskeletal problems.

-If the poor thermal comfort is ongoing (for example in a home with ineffective heating), these effects could be more pronounced.
+These can be worse if the poor thermal comfort is ongoing (for example in a home with ineffective heating).

 Health impacts

-Extreme hot weather can have significant health impacts on older people, with studies showing an increase in cardiovascular conditions and heat-related morbidity such as headaches and shortness of breath.
+Extreme hot weather can have significant health impacts on older people.
+Studies show an increase in cardiovascular conditions, headaches and shortness of breath.

-Likewise, living in cold conditions increases the chance of experiencing illnesses such as arthritis, influenza, pneumonia and asthma, as well as blood pressure changes, cardiac conditions and strokes.
+Living in cold conditions also increases the chance of many illnesses.
+Examples are arthritis, flu, pneumonia, asthma, blood pressure changes, heart conditions and strokes.

 Social and wellbeing impacts

 Thermal comfort affects your wellbeing too.
 Being too hot or cold limits physical activity and your ability to maintain your home.
-We can all relate to a day so hot that you can only sit in front of a fan, or so cold that you are unable to move from under a blanket.
-When people are too hot they'll often feel tired, while they might be restless and distracted when it's too cold.
+Think about days so hot that you can only sit in front of a fan, or so cold that you are unable to move from under a blanket.
+When people are too hot they'll often feel tired.
+And when it’s too cold they might be restless and distracted.

 If you live alone, thermal comfort can also increase your social isolation.
 People are less likely to receive and entertain guests if their homes are too hot or cold.

 For families, secure thermal comfort also gives children more time to study in the evening.
-It can also lower the presence of mould, which may cause health issues if inhaled by vulnerable people.
+It can also lower the presence of mould, which may cause health issues if inhaled.

 How to manage your thermal comfort

-While clothing and physical movement are easy factors for most people to manage, other factors for attaining thermal comfort are more difficult to address and may require upgrades.
+Clothing and physical movement are easy factors for most people to manage.
+But other factors in thermal comfort are harder to address and may require upgrades.

 Using a reverse-cycle air conditioner to improve thermal comfort

-Many modern reverse-cycle air conditioning units come with thermostats and advanced inverter technology.
-This means they're able to adapt to the temperature and condition of the room to reach an optimal temperature and further improve your thermal comfort, regardless of the season.
+Reverse-cycle air conditioners (RCAC) are a great choice for energy-efficient heating and cooling.
+Many modern RCAC units come with thermostats and advanced inverter technology.
+This means they can adapt to the temperature and condition of the room to reach an ideal temperature in all seasons.
 Read more about reverse-cycle air conditioners in our buyers guide.

-The Home Heating and Cooling Upgrades program is no longer accepting applications.
+Solar Victoria’s Home Heating and Cooling Upgrades program is no longer accepting applications.
+Find out about Victorian Energy Upgrades discounts for upgrading old heating and cooling systems.

 Updated